CryptoidCoder/Home-Automation/Plan-Of-Production.md

 ## Things I need;
-- Buttons/ Switches,
+- Buttons/ Switches / petentiometers, - for the physical inputs(mute, volume, listen etc)
+- LCD?, - to display some info
-- Microphone,
+- Microphone, - to take voice commands
-- Speaker,
+- Speaker, - to speak back to you & play music
-- Pi,
+- Pi, - as the brain
-- Servos,
+- Servos, - to contrl various aspects
-- Servo control Board,
+- Servo control Board, to control the servos
-- Relays,
+- Relays, - to control various aspects
-- App (to go with it so that we can remote control functions) / Website (To control functions on.),
+- App, - (to go with it so that we can remote control functions) / Website (To control functions on.)

 ## Done Things: